operator-playground-io/Keycloak-Operator-tile/tutorials/Keycloak-Instance.md

 ```

-**Step 2: Now Create the Instance of Keycloak Operator.**
+**Step 2: Now execute below command to create a Keycloak instance.**

 ```execute
 kubectl create -f keycloakInstance.yaml -n my-keycloak-operator
 ```

-You will see the following resources created:
+You should see the following resources being created.

 ```
 keycloak.keycloak.org/example-keycloak created
 ```

-This will start Keycloak on Kubernetes.
-It will also create an initial admin user with username and password.
+Once it is successful, Keycloak will get started on Kubernetes.
+This will also initially create an `admin` user with associated username and password.

-Check the Pods status:
+**Step 3: Check the pods’ status.**

 ```execute
 kubectl get pods -n my-keycloak-operator
 ```

-You will see similar to this output:
+You will see an output like the below.

 ```
 NAME                                       READY   STATUS    RESTARTS   AGE